kdubois/knative-quarkus-voter/README.md

 1. Build and deploy the applications.
 If you're logged in to Openshift in your terminal, you can run `mvn clean package -Dnative -Dquarkus.kubernetes.deploy` and Quarkus will take care of building native binaries and deploying them to Openshift and it will even configure the wiring to use the secrets and configmaps for you.
 Alternatively you can also let Quarkus build & push native container images using the Quarkus CLI: `quarkus push --also-build --native --registry=quay.io`.
 And then use the kubefiles/argo/* yamls to deploy the applications (eg. using ArgoCD)

-you can also build the image and deploy with knative, eg. kn service create cameldemo-processor --env-from cm:appconfig --env-from secret:db --image=quay.io/kevindubois/cameldemo-processor --force
+you can also build the image and deploy with knative, eg. kn service create knativequarkusvoter-processor --env-from cm:appconfig --env-from secret:db --image=quay.io/kevindubois/knativequarkusvoter-processor --force

 Bonus Feature
 -------------